pandio-com/pandioml/README.md

 #### `pandiocli test --project_folder_name folder_name --dataset_name FormSubmissionGenerator --loops 1000`

 This is a helper method to running the `folder_name/runner.py` file manually with Python.

-**project_folder_name** is the relative path to the project folder.

-**dataset_name** is the name of the `pandioml.data` datasets and generators available inside of PandioML.

-**loops** is the number of events to process.
-Most streams of data are infinite, so this allows iterative testing with limited data.

-#### `pandiocli performance --project_folder_name folder_name --dataset_name FormSubmissionGenerator --loops 1000`

-This is similar to the `test` method above, but it will run some performance checks looking for excessive CPU usage, memory leaks, and more.
+It includes performance metrics which is helpful to debug excessive resource usage such as memory leaks.

 **project_folder_name** is the relative path to the project folder.